borkdude/carve/README.md

 - `:paths`: a list of paths to analyze.
 Can be a mix of individual files and directories.
 - `:ignore-vars`: a list of vars to ignore.
 Useful for when the analyzer has it wrong or you just want to keep the var for whatever reason.
-- `:api-namespaces`: a list of namespaces of which only private vars are considered as unused.
+- `:api-namespaces`: a list of namespaces of which only unused private vars will be reported.
 - `:carve-ignore-file`: a file where ignored vars can be stored, `.carve_ignore` by default.
 - `:interactive?`: ask what to do with an unused var: remove from the file, add